jgm/pandoc/INSTALL.md

 **[Download the latest installer][download button]**

-Alternative ways to install pandoc, and additional information for each platform, is listed below.
+For alternative ways to install pandoc, see below under the heading for your operating system.

 ## Windows